Permafrost/Tundra/README.md

       that resolve to null or missing values.
 If not specified, no substitution will be made for keys that resolve to null or missing values.
   * Outputs:
     * `$document` is the resulting IData document with all variable substitution patterns in all values, such as `%key%`, replaced with the value of the key (resolved against either `$pipeline`, if specified, or the pipeline itself).

 * #### tundra.document:translate

   One-to-one conversion of one IData document to another IData document.
   Calls the given translation service, passing the document as an input, and returning the translated document as output.

   * Inputs:
     * `$document` is an IData document to be translated.
     * `$service` is the fully-qualified name of the translation service, which accepts a single IData document and returns a single IData document, called to translate the given `$document`.

-    * $pipeline is an optional IData document for providing arbitrary variables to the invocation of $service.
+    * `$pipeline` is an optional IData document for providing arbitrary variables to the invocation of $service.
     * `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the given IData document.
-Defaults to $document.
+      Defaults to `$document`.
     * `$service.output` is an optional variable name used to extract the output IData document from the output pipeline of the call to `$service`.
-Defaults to
+Defaults to `$translation`.
-      $translation.

   * Outputs:
     * `$translation` is the translated IData document.